kaywuensche/inference_optical_character_recognition/README.md

 To install Docker on [Windows](https://docs.docker.com/docker-for-windows/install/), please follow the link.

-**P.S: For Windows users, open the Docker Desktop menu by clicking the Docker Icon in the Notifications area.
-Select Settings, and then Advanced tab to adjust the resources available to Docker Engine.**

 ## Build The Docker Image
 In order to build the project run the following command from the project's root directory: